 To succeed in that industry would have taken all her time and demanded a singular focus.
 It would have cost her too much—family, quads, and, apparently, joy.
-She made the difficult choice to return home to Indiana and leave thoroughbred racing behind in Kentucky.
+She made the difficult decision to return home to Indiana and leave thoroughbred racing behind.

-In her spare time, she and her husband buy old beat up ATV’s and fix them up for resale.
-The process of fixing up a quad almost always results in installing a SuperATV bearing carrier.
+In her spare time, she and Trent (now her husband) buy old, beat-up ATVs and fix them up for resale.
+The process of fixing up a quad almost always results in installing a SuperATV carrier bearing.
 “The OEM carrier and a lot of other brands just don’t hold up with racing or frequent trail riding,” she says.

 She also owns a 1984 Honda 50 Pit bike as sort of a pet project.
-Currently its top speed is around 22 mph downhill.
-They’re working on rebuilding the engine to get that number closer to 35 mph.
+Originally maxing out at 22 mph downhill, the bike has been completely rebuilt and now turns 80ccs—closer to 35 mph at top speed.

 “The older models are just tanks and will last forever.
 The first quad I bought was a 2002 with the ‘goggle’ style headlights, bone stock, and practically brand new.”